Hiromitsu Ochiai: Biography

 In 1987, Ochiai was traded to the Chunichi Dragons by the Lotte Orions.
+In 1991, he was the first NPB player to seek arbitration, trying to raise his salary from $1.38 million to $2.07 million, but the arbitrators (commissioner Ichiro Yoshikuni and the heads of the Pacific and Central League) ruled that the offer of $1.69 million was fair.
+That year, he won his tenth and final Best Nine Award.
+Ochiai was named a Best Nine Award winner in three different positions (first base, second base, third base).
 During the 1994 season, the Yomiuri Giants picked up Ochiai as a free agent.
+That year, the Giants won the Japan Series.
 After the Giants signed Kazuhiro Kiyohara in 1997, Ochiai joined the Nippon-Ham Fighters at the age of 43.
 At the conclusion of the 1998 season, Ochiai retired.

 Hiromitsu Ochiai was the manager of the Chunichi Dragons from 2004 to 2011.
 He led the Dragons to the Japan Series during his inaugural year as manager in 2004, again in 2006, and led them to victory on the third try in 2007.
 His contract was not renewed after leading the Dragons to within a game of winning the 2011 Japan Series.
 He was often criticized for his decision-making, such as removing starting pitcher Daisuke Yamai to start the ninth inning of game five of the 2007 Japan Series.
 Yamai had been pitching a perfect game.
 Closer Hitoki Iwase finished off the ninth for a rare combined perfect game to clinch the championship for the Dragons.

 Ochiai was inducted into the Japanese Baseball Hall of Fame in 2011.
 The Hiromitsu Ochiai Baseball Hall opened in Taiji, Wakayama in 1993 starting a trend of museums dedicated to famous ballplayers.